networknt/light-doc/content/en/tool/light-codegen/graphql-generator.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-These days, GraphQL is getting popular and a lot of companies adopt it to build their API and github.com is one of them.
-In most case, developer will write their schema code with their favorite language and then wire in the business logic into the resolvers.
-Recently there is a IDL defined by the community; although it is not a standard yet, there are a lot of big players support it.
+These days, GraphQL is getting popular and many companies have adopted it to build their API and github.com is one of them.
+In most cases, developer will write their schema code with their favorite language and then wire in the business logic into the resolvers.
+Recently there is a IDL defined by the community; although it is not a standard yet, there are a lot of big players that supprot it.
 Our generator can utilize the GraphQL IDL or just scaffold a project with simple Hello World for developer to extend.
 Either way, you need to wire in your business logic after the project is generated.